Each tutorial session is 50 minutes.

 When you join us at SJR, you will be allocated a Progress Tutor.
 This person will work with you to ensure that you are happy, safe and making good progress with your courses.
 They will be your first point of contact to speak to about any issues or concerns that you have either in or out of College.
 Their role is a bit like your Form Teacher at High School.

 You will meet with your Progress Tutor once a week during tutorial.
 This is a compulsory class which appears on your timetable.
+During these sessions your Progress Tutor will deliver the tutorial programme.
 You will also meet for 1:1s throughout the year to discuss things like progress, exam techniques and plans for university, apprenticeships or employment once you have completed your studies with us.

 When not delivering tutorials, the PT team is based in D002 and you can drop in and see them whenever you need to.

 A Progress Tutor’s role is a supportive one but as part of that support, they may need to challenge you sometimes on things like attendance, punctuality to your lessons and your performance in subjects.
 They will work with you, your subject teachers and your parents or carers to help you to be as successful as possible.
 Ultimately, they are here for you and want to help you to be the best you can be.

 Eleanor is a former History teacher who still has an obsession with history and Harry Potter (not necessarily in that order!).
 In her spare time, she can be found researching the history of witchcraft and dragging her poor family around castles and old houses.

 When Lucy is not in work she can be found doing either one of the following; giving all of her attention to her two gorgeous dogs, pumping iron in the gym or more than likely eating chocolate!
 She is a qualified RS teacher who has travelled to different places such as Dubai to experience the different cultures.